Distance Education

 The concept of “economics of education” was born in 1960 with Theodore Schultz.
 The economics of education is linked with the labour (welfare, household, and finance) economics of a nation.
 The interest is in understanding the economics of education from four dominant aspects: (i) cost and benefits; (ii) planning (rate of return, manpower and social demand); (iii) effectiveness and efficiency; and (iv) sources of revenue.
 Public or social goods are non-rivalrous (enjoyed in common; consumption by one does not subtract from another’s consumption of that good) and non-excludable (meant and accessible for all).
 It includes clean air, water, a public park, national defense, etc. However, there is the concept of free riding.
 For instance, by non-excludability, it means that people who do not pay taxes also get to enjoy or consume (free-ride) the common or public goods in society Merit goods (originated by Richard Musgrave around 1957-59) are goods that an individual or society should have access to based on a concept of merit or benefit (instead of just willingness or ability to pay).
 It includes delivery of health services (like in the case of vaccinations, wherein appropriate criteria for prioritisation is needed to regulate the distribution of benefits, like those who are exposed to diseases or harm, would need to be delivered on a priority basis than others) or subsidised housing, etc. Education (depending upon its type) could also belong to this (merit) category of economic goods.
 Education is inherently non-rivalrous in nature.
 Having by one does not diminish another’s consumption of it.
 Private goods, on the contrary, are exclusive and rivalrous in nature.
 They belong to their respective owners or buyers, who have the right to consume them (and exclude others from their consumption).
 For example., toys, clothes, food, cars etc. Education is also a private good, i.e., like food for consumption, i.e., it is sold and excludes others who have not bought it to benefit from its consumption.
 Similarly, education is both an investment (benefits accrue to society or people beyond those who consume or acquire it, supports further production of goods, called capital goods) and a consumption (the acquirer, an individual or community, directly or exclusively reaps the benefits, and once it is consumed, it can not be transferred or transformed further).
 Capital goods are man-made objects like plants, machines, tools, and equipment that support further production of goods.
 Education is an economic good for consumption as well as an investment for both individuals and societies.
 There is no single approach to ascertain the proportion in which education contributes as an investment and as consumption (for the individual or society).
 In primary education, the consumption component is much higher than the investment component.
 In secondary education, the consumption component is on par with the investment component.
 In higher education, the investment component is much higher than the investment component.
 Whether education serves the purpose of consumption or investment, it needs to be analysed and analysed both at an individual and societal level.
 Goods in economics can be described based on the purpose they serve : consumption and/or investment.
 Education falls under both these categories.
 It is an investment activity as it increases the productivity of labour and the lifetime earning potential (wages and wealth) of individuals by way of imparting knowledge and skills.
 It builds human capital that can innovate and deliver new goods and services.
 However, unlike physical capital (plants or machines), human capital is built when individuals also invest their own time and resources into it, as well.
 In the case of an employer-employee relationship aimed at building human capital, the employer would like to invest in those training or learning competencies that are “specific” to the firm.
 While employees need to invest in education to build “general” training or competencies (applicable across the firms or employers).
 The rate of return (individual/private or societal/public) equates to the present value of the costs incurred in education to the present value of additional or future lifetime earnings (income, benefits) attributable to education.
 This is like comparing the cost incurred and the income stream generated by any other capital asset.
 In the case of societal or public investments, these are the overall state or national level investments made in the education sector (unlike in the case of private or individual investment).
 Hence, one could distinguish the private rate of return (cost incurred or earnings foregone and income earned after paying taxes or non-income benefit gained related to an individual’s investment of time and resources in education) from the social rate of return (cost incurred by the state or society on building and running educational infrastructure at large and gross earnings made before taxes or deductions as benefits).
 Since the costs are higher in public or societal education, the returns are comparatively lower when compared to the private rate of return.
 Human Capital: Education when considered as an investment in human resources, forms Human Capital for the economy.
 Unlike Physical Capital, here the humans need to also transform themselves and invest their own time and resources to become better by each day.
 General training or learning is typically the target for individual investments in themselves as they cut across employers and employers see this as additional cost (no additional benefit).
 Specific trainings are under the purview of institutions and they invest in organizing them for specific employees (additional cost with matching additional benefits).
 Specific trainings are seen as additional cost without additional benefits by the employees and hence employers have to invest in such interventions by themselves.
 Rate of return: Since education is an investment to form Human Capital, the concept of rate of return is applicable to it too.
 It has four aspects : private or individual rate of return, social or public rate of return, adjustments like anticipated mortality, earnings, taxes, unemployment and innate ability (realistic estimations and projections of cost and benefits) and earning functions (methods to measure and quantify the benefits or earnings) like wages, working hours, education level and associated earnings etc. Earnings

-Distance Education : Economic Perspective Part i
+Distance Education : Economic Perspective I

 In what different ways ‘cost’ is defined in distance education ?
 What is marginal and average costs, and fixed and variable costs in distance education?
 Managing costs in distance education needs an understanding of the types of costs incurred as well as the cost functions, i.e., what are the inputs and output variables and methods of computing these costs.
 In short, just like any other process, the focus on cost effectiveness and cost efficiency is a must, as lowering the cost and increasing the benefits improves the value of the process and its outcomes.
 Cost is a mathematical function, and in order to be precise, it needs to consider all the inputs that contribute to the cost of delivering distance education.
 Distance education is about scale, and hence, it should help understand how the output or the cost gets impacted by the inputs, such as the number of learners enrolled.
 In short, a measure like “economies of scale” is a good point of view to have.
 Education is a significant economic expenditure (around 3.5% of India’s GNP), and it is undoubtedly a significant proportion of national expenditure, perhaps second only to national defense.
 This makes analysis of educational costs for efficiency and effectiveness all the more necessary to understand where the money is coming from and how well it is being spent.
 For instance, are the right educational resources being allocated in the right sectors or regions for securing growth; or what factors are major ones in terms of influencing these costs; or what are the critical sources of funds that can be tapped, etc.?
 Consider the distance education function as an outcome of a process.
 Just like any other process, it has its own inputs and outputs.
 Educational institutes, just like any other firm, transform these inputs into outputs and, in this process, add value to the customer or consumer of their products and services (satisfying the need for new cognitive abilities of the buyer or customer).
 Outputs are the courses delivered and students transformed (gaining new knowledge and/or skills) as consumers of these courses (services, products).
 The production of these courses involves human resources like faculty members and non-human resources like ICT, Printing Machinery, Stationary Material, Office or Workplace Building/Infrastructure etc. Hence, the educational institutions have their own trade-offs in terms of acquiring these resources at a monetary value instead of making expenditure for other alternatives (for different products or goods i.e. alternative transformation opportunities).
 So, one of the ways to look at the cost of distance education is to look at it from the lens of various activities that are performed and do activity-based costing.
 It could be logically summed up around clusters of activities (activity centers).
 The cost of these activity centres, when added, could provide the total cost.
 Having activity centres helps understand how these activities contribute to the cost and how they could be made more efficient and effective.
 The other perspective is to look at the overall cost with its components split as direct or indirect, i.e., fixed and variable costs.
 Another useful perspective is to look at the cost as an average and marginal cost.
 Let’s first look at these activity centers.
 There are four of them: course design, course development, course delivery, and course evaluation.
 Course Design: This starts with a survey to establish the need for having a course in the first place.
 In addition, one can study the reports already published on the subject.
 It gives information about the demand and supply gap.
 For an educational institute, it is about understanding the needs of the nation by each state or region and the people or communities (and their demands or requirements) to be addressed.
 Eventually, the course needs to be defined in terms of various aspects of consideration like title, objectives, target groups, entry criteria, availability of experts to develop learning resources in different digital and non-digital formats, modality of the programme development and delivery, possible sources of funding for the development of such a programme and the fees to be charged from the learners or students, etc. Getting these aspects of consideration in place (i.e. performing activities associated with the course design activity-center), need time and efforts of the faculty members which means incurring expenses whether paid as a salary to them or honorarium to the experts and other expenses like procuring research reports or conducting market surveys etc. Course Development: This activity centre involved efforts and time spent on developing the components of the course like the programme handbook, student programme guide, course modules and units, credit hours for each, technology for digital content for distribution, student activities and practicum, student assessments and assignments, learning support system, etc. All these activities need time and cost allocation for developing the learning resources and environment.
 There are various course development models and also the mechanisms of media mix—supplementary, complementary, and integrated.
 Course Delivery: Once the course is developed (certificate, diploma, or degree), it needs to be delivered.
 It involves many activities like advertising the course and marketing it over the social media channels, enrolling the students into batches, managing payments (recurring or one-time or referral discount or credits), giving them access to the content digitally or shipping printed materials, organising online and offline sessions at study centers, faculty and industry expert lectures and demonstrations, communications and reminders for study and assessments (including announcements and notification in bulk over mobile applications and SMS etc.), web-based support and counselling or mentoring sessions, call centre or chat or email or discussion board support for learners, assessments and grading and publishing scores and certifications.
 Finally, managing them as alumni.
 All these activities are pertaining to the delivery of the course and are the activities to be considered for costing purposes.
 Course Evaluation: Once the programme is delivered or being delivered, there are quality monitoring activities to understand where the gaps are in terms of meeting the expectations of the stakeholders and the learning outcomes or objectives.
 These gaps or issues or suggestions,